Simplescraper

 const API = 'https://api.2captcha.com'

-/* Submit one task and poll getTaskResult until it is ready.
-The service answers
+/* submit one task and poll getTaskResult until it is ready. the service answers

 "processing" while it works, so this retries up to ~40 times at 5s apart. */